ryardley/rxmsg/README.md

 This library makes it easy to send messages in a distributed network transparent way via various brokers.

-RxJS Message uses a middleware pattern to make creating messaging endpoints extremely flexible and versatile.
+RxJS Message uses a versatile middleware pattern to create messaging endpoints that are extremely flexible.

-## Send a message
+## Sending a message

 ```typescript
 import { createProducer } from 'rxjs-message';